 efm set-priority to set the promotion priority of

-efm set-priority command will override the value in the property file:
+efm set-priority command overrides the value in the property file:

-In the event of a failover, Failover Manager will first retrieve information from Postgres streaming replication to confirm which Standby node has the most recent data, and promote the node with the least chance of data loss.
-If two Standby nodes contain equally up-to-date data, the node with a higher user-specified priority value will be promoted to Primary unless use.replay.tiebreaker is set to
+In the event of a failover, Failover Manager first retrieves information from Postgres streaming replication to confirm which standby node has the most recent data and promote the node with the least chance of data loss.
+If two standby nodes contain equally up-to-date data, the node with a higher user-specified priority value is promoted to primary unless use.replay.tiebreaker is set to

-false .
-To check the priority value of your Standby nodes, use the command:
+true.
+To check the priority value of your standby nodes, use the command: